NexPlayer/Android-SDK/agora.md

 ## Sample app

-For more detail, you can see the implementation in the sample app [here](https://customer.nexplayersdk.com/download.php?id=364&token=ViM33Ty2dUJosJ6mi4bMB8xiUwhFMCSE) or download [apk](https://customer.nexplayersdk.com/download.php?id=363&token=0vUE9LdLNdzOqTVfLmy15X3FljQHIn2a)
+For more details, you can see the implementation in the sample app [here](https://customer.nexplayersdk.com/download.php?id=364&token=ViM33Ty2dUJosJ6mi4bMB8xiUwhFMCSE) or download [apk](https://customer.nexplayersdk.com/download.php?id=363&token=0vUE9LdLNdzOqTVfLmy15X3FljQHIn2a)

 ## Download Agora SDK